santosomar/RAG-for-cybersecurity/part5_agents_and_tools/mcp_servers_examples/README.md

-# LangGraph MCP Agent and Server for Cybersecurity Tools
+# Multi-Tool Agent using LangGraph and MCP Servers for Cybersecurity Tools

 This directory contains a practical example of a Model Context Protocol (MCP) agent and server designed for cybersecurity operations.
 The example demonstrates how to create a server that exposes cybersecurity tools and an agent that can intelligently use these tools to perform tasks.